Hong Kong ‘on the brink of collapse’

 Does it matter?
 The streets of Hong Kong are a battlefield between riot police and pro-democracy activists.
 And the fate of this small tax haven could have implications across the world.

 It’s a sparkling, futuristic hub for the world’s wealthy, buzzing with music, food and life.
-Its eight million are residents stacked on top of each other in towering skyscrapers, in a city state that has regularly been rated the most economically free nation on earth.
+Its eight million are residents stacked on top of each other in towering skyscrapers.

-But now, after five months of protests and rioting, Hong Kong’s police spokesman says that law and order “is on the brink of collapse”.
+But now, after five months of protests, Hong Kong’s police spokesman says that the city “is on the brink of collapse”.

 Does it matter what happens in Hong Kong?